AdobeDocs/pass.en/help/authentication/tve-dashboard-user-guide.md

 All reports aggregate values across the following platforms:

 **BROWSERS**
-Displays values that will be applied to the Programmer implementations over Adobe Primetime Authentication JavaScript SDK.
+Displays values that will be applied to the Programmer implementations over Adobe Pass Authentication JavaScript SDK.

 **MOBILE: IOS**
-Displays values that will be applied to the Programmer implementations over Adobe Primetime Authentication iOS SDK.
+Displays values that will be applied to the Programmer implementations over Adobe Pass Authentication iOS SDK.

 **MOBILE: ANDROID**
-Displays values that will be applied to the Programmer implementations over Adobe Primetime Authentication Android SDK.
+Displays values that will be applied to the Programmer implementations over Adobe Pass Authentication Android SDK.

 **MOBILE: OTHERS**
-Displays values that will be applied to the Programmer implementations over Adobe Primetime Authentication REST API developed for mobile devices.
+Displays values that will be applied to the Programmer implementations over Adobe Pass Authentication REST API developed for mobile devices.

 **TVCD: ROKU**
-Displays values that will be applied to the Programmer implementations over Adobe Primetime Authentication REST API and that are sending "Roku" as the device type.
+Displays values that will be applied to the Programmer implementations over Adobe Pass Authentication REST API and that are sending "Roku" as the device type.

 **TVCD: FIRETV**
-Displays values that will be applied to the Programmer implementations over Adobe Primetime Authentication FireTV SDK.
+Displays values that will be applied to the Programmer implementations over Adobe Pass Authentication FireTV SDK.

 **TVCD: APPLETV**
-Displays values that will be applied to the Programmer implementations over Adobe Primetime Authentication tvOS SDK.
+Displays values that will be applied to the Programmer implementations over Adobe Pass Authentication tvOS SDK.

 **TVCD: OTHERS**
-Displays values that will be applied to the Programmer implementations over Adobe Primetime Authentication REST API developed for TV connected devices.
+Displays values that will be applied to the Programmer implementations over Adobe Pass Authentication REST API developed for TV connected devices.

 **PLATFORM: UKNOWN**
-Displays values that will be applied to the Programmer implementations for which Adobe Primetime Authentication services detect an unknown device type.
+Displays values that will be applied to the Programmer implementations for which Adobe Pass Authentication services detect an unknown device type.

-Review the mechanism of [passing client information](/help/authentication/passing-client-information-device-connection-and-application.md) to Adobe Primetime Authentication REST APIs or SDKs for more details on how to send the desired device type (for example,"Roku").
+Review the mechanism of [passing client information](/help/authentication/passing-client-information-device-connection-and-application.md) to Adobe Pass Authentication REST APIs or SDKs for more details on how to send the desired device type (for example,"Roku").

-All reports aggregate values computed based on the configuration which is specific for each Adobe Primetime Authentication environment.
+All reports aggregate values computed based on the configuration which is specific for each Adobe Pass Authentication environment.
 Therefore, you can expect different reporting data when switching between different TVE Dashboard environments.

-Please review the [Environments](#authn-environments) section for more details related to the Adobe Primetime Authentication available environments.
+Please review the [Environments](#authn-environments) section for more details related to the Adobe Pass Authentication available environments.

 ##### Selecting specific Channels/ MVPDs {#selecting-specific-channels-mvpds}